 February.
 A cool month, but not exceptionally so; nevertheless the coldest since 1996.
 The first half was unsettled, the second half anticyclonic and dry.
 There was a widespread snowfall on the 10th - 11th.
 The highest temperature of the month was 13.9C at Kinlochewe Wester Ross, on the 17th, and the lowest -10.0C at Aviemore on the 22nd.
 It was a dry month, with the average England and Wales rainfall total being 49.0 mm (75%), with most of the rain in the first fortnight.
 Sunshine totals were average in the south, but it was a sunny month in Scotland, with a particularly sunny second half.

 March.
 Very cold; on the CET series, at 2.7C the coldest since 1883.
 (Although depending which measures you take exactly for the CET series, just since 1962 or 1892 - but very cold nevertheless!)
 It was the first time March was the coldest month of the "winter" (defined meteorologically as December, January, and February) since 1937.
-There were several periods of heavy snowfall and heavy showers, with for example heavy snow on the 11th and 12th disrupting the south coast and even the Channel Islands.
+There were several periods of heavy snowfall and heavy showers, with for example heavy snow on the 11th and 12th disrupting the south coast and even the Channel Islands, which saw 12 cm of snow in total in gale force easterly winds.
 The month was let down by a relatively mild beginning; it reached 17.5C at Trawsgoed (Ceredigon) and 17.1C at Swanscombe (Kent) on the 5th.
 Amazingly there were 9 days where the temperature failed to climb above freezing at some official site in the UK.
+There was a slightly milder interlude before the easterlies returned later in the month, on the 19th.
+The bounday between the mild and cold air masses led to heavy snowfalls in north Wales, north England, Northern Ireland, and southern Scotland, particularly on the 22nd.
+There were snow drifts up to 6 m deep.
 The coldest day was the 24th, where the maximum was -3.3C at Lake Vyrnwy (Montgomeryshire).
-The coldest night was the 11th, with -12.9 ºC at Kinbrace and Aboyne.
+The coldest night of the month was the 11th, with -12.9 ºC at Kinbrace and Aboyne.
 Rainfall (mostly as snow!) totalled 73.9 mm, which is very close to the long-term average.
 Snow fell on up to 20 days in parts of the Midlands, north, and Scotland.
 Given it was an extremely easterly month, pulling in air from the cold continent, it was unsurprisingly a very dull month, averaging just 87 hours; in parts of the east it was the dullest March since 1984.
 Easter Sunday fell on 31 March, and it was the coldest four-day Easter holiday since 1883; the minimum was -12.5 at Braemar.
 In NW Scotland however the month was glorious!

 April.
 Cold, but generally not as cold as 2012, except for parts of the west, where it was the coldest April since 1989.
 For the first 12 days the easterly winds that made March so cold and snowy continued to dominate, with snow still lying in parts of the country.
 There were some very cold days at the start of the month: the daytime maximum was only 0.5C at Lake Vyrnwy (Montgomeryshire) on the 1st.
 The lowest minimum was -11.2C at Braemar on the night of the 1st to 2nd.
 The weather changed however on the 13th as winds turned to a more southerly direction.
 The highest temperature of the month was 23.0C at St James Park, London, on the 25th.
 It was a dry month, except for the far north and west, with an England and Wales average of 37.0 mm (57% long-term average).
 It was particularly dry in the east and parts of NW England: Nantwich (Cheshire) had just 4.0 mm of rain.
 It was generally sunnier than average except for the SW.
 It was particularly sunny in western Scotland, with Tiree enjoying 238 hours of sunshine.